 Walking Away From Delivery

 Kegels are the universal prescription for pelvic floor dysfunction among women.
 But is that really enough to effectively treat and restore the pelvic floor after pregnancy and delivery?
 Most people do not consider pregnancy to be an injury however we should consider that for a moment.
-During the forty weeks in which a fetus is growing, a woman’s pelvis begins to widen to accept the increased size of baby.
+During the forty weeks in which a fetus is growing, a woman’s pelvis begins to widen to accept the increased size of the baby.
 That widening affects the soft tissues with laxity noted in the ligaments to allow the pelvic floor muscles to stretch.
 The role of the pelvic floor muscles is to contain the pelvic organs and create stability for the skeleton.
-As the ligaments loosen and muscles stretch the pelvis becomes inherently weaker.
-Muscles throughout the body have a purpose and their ability to perform consistent with their purpose is dependent upon the “length-tension relationship.“ The length-tension relationship says that a muscle must be a certain length to produce a certain amount of torque (or force).
+As the ligaments, loosen and muscles stretch the pelvis becomes inherently weaker.
+Muscles throughout the body have a purpose and their ability to perform consistently with their purpose is dependent upon the “length-tension relationship.”
+The length-tension relationship says that a muscle must be a certain length to produce a certain amount of torque (or force).
 In other words, each muscle has a predetermined job and that job can only be done if the muscle has the required length.
-In late pregnancy the pelvis has spread and tailbone has opened lengthening the pelvic floor muscles to their furthest point.
+In late pregnancy, the pelvis has spread and the tailbone has opened lengthening the pelvic floor muscles to their furthest point.
 From there delivery arises asking our pelvic floor muscles to do the most work they’ve ever done.
 Aside from muscles being weaker and ligaments being fully stretched to accommodate a growing baby, abdominal organs (including the mother’s respiratory diaphragm), have been pushed out of the way.

 The “Core” is a Cylinder